Vishwa Mohan Bhatt

-Vishwa Mohan Bhatt, professionally known as V. M. Bhatt (born 27 July 1950), is an Hindustani classical music instrumentalist who plays the Mohan veena (slide guitar).
+Vishwa Mohan Bhatt, known professionally as V. M. Bhatt, is an Indian Hindustani classical music instrumentalist who invented and plays a modified slide guitar that is widely called the Mohan veena.

 Personal life

 Bhatt lives in Jaipur, Rajasthan, India, with his wife and two sons.
 His elder son Salil Bhatt is a Mohan veena player (and also a player of the Satvik veena).
 His younger son Saurabh Bhatt is a Music Composer who has composed music for films, music albums and TV serials.
 Bhatt's parents, Manmohan Bhatt and Chandrakala Bhatt were teaching and performing musicians, who imparted knowledge of music to V.M Bhatt.
 His nephew, Krishna Bhatt, plays the sitar and tabla.
 He is the younger brother of Manju Mehta who is co-founder of Saptak School of Music at Ahmedabad and a trained disciple of Pandit Ravi Shankar.